Now that I’ve finally gotten rid of that horrid analogue video media format named “VHS”, I’ve been thinking about what comes next.

 Physical media requires storage space in the real world

 New business opportunities popped up in ways they hadn’t expected; old material dutifully got restored, remastered (or so they claimed) and repackaged — heck, there were many manufacturers of plastic boxes and entire ranges of shelving to showcase your growing video collection.
-You had “accessories” like head cleaning tapes and video cassette rewinders and oxygen-free dubbing cables which came in all shapes and sizes although, being analogue, video piracy wasn’t a worthwhile commercial venture because, well, we’ve all seen the quality of Xth-generation dubs of “verboten” flicks that eventually found their way into the hands of the desperate or less-discerning viewer on the other side of the pond.
+You had “accessories” like head cleaning tapes and video cassette rewinders and oxygen-free dubbing cables which came in all shapes and sizes although, being analogue, video piracy wasn’t a worthwhile commercial venture because, well, we’ve all seen the quality of Xth-generation dubs of “verboten” flicks that eventually found their way into the hands of the desperate or less-discerning viewer on the other side of the planet.
 PAL vs. NTSC had become a non-issue.

 The world was still a much bigger place — but there was a global village waiting right outside a narrow doorway.